Software development: Methodologies

-Steps
+Life cycle

-Software development life cycle refers to the systematic process of developing applications.
+Software development life cycle describes the typical phases of the process of developing software.

 Feasibility

 The sources of ideas for software products are plentiful.
 These ideas can come from market research, including the demographics of potential new customers, existing customers, sales prospects who rejected the product, other internal software development staff, or a creative third party.
 Ideas for software products are usually first evaluated by marketing personnel for economic feasibility, fit with existing channels of distribution, possible effects on existing product lines, required features, and fit with the company's marketing objectives.
 In the marketing evaluation phase, the cost and time assumptions are evaluated.
-The feasibility analysis estimates the project's return on investment, its development cost and timeframe.
+The feasibility analysis estimates the project's return on investment, its development cost and its timeframe.
 Based on this analysis, the company can make a business decision to invest in further development.
-After deciding to develop the software, the company is focused on delivering the product at or below the estimated cost and time, and with a high standard of quality (i.e., lack of bugs) and the desired functionality.
+After deciding to develop the software, the company is focused on delivering the product at or below the estimated cost and time and with a high standard of quality (i.e., lack of bugs) and the desired functionality.
 Nevertheless, most software projects run late, and sometimes compromises are made in features or quality to meet a deadline.